German Fest Milwaukee 2018! Thank You & PHOTOS!

 German Straw Christmas Ornaments -To Buy or Make

-German Straw Christmas ornaments have been used in Germany and Scandinavia for years.
-They are fairly easy and inexpensive to make, and since most people had some access to straw, they became quite common.
+Families in Germany and Scandinavia have decorated their homes with German Straw Christmas ornaments.
+The simpler patterns are fairly easy to make, and since most people had some access to straw, they became quite common.
 But it’s more than that.
-Straw is closely tied to the symbolism of the Christ Child being born into a bed of straw.
-The legend of…
+Straw is closely associated with the symbolism of the Christ Child being born into a manger of straw.
+The legend…